Looking for the best bars in Croydon? Look no further.

 - Croydon grows hugely in popularity every year, meaning these venues often demand guests to prebook.
 So be sure to contact the bars ahead of your visit to avoid disappointment.

-- Those worried about testing the limits of their Oyster cards will be delighted to hear that Croydon station is just a little over 20 minutes from London Bridge, with regular trains well into the night.
+- Those worried about getting back towards the centre of London when the bars close will be delighted to hear that Croydon station is just a little over 20 minutes from London Bridge, with regular trains well into the night.